EmiliaSzynwald/EmiliaSzynwald/README.md

 **🎓Junior at Hofstra University, studying Computer Science🎓**

+My interests are in full stack, AI, and exploring all the fun areas of tech!

-Reach out to me on [LinkedIn](https://www.linkedin.com/in/emilia-szynwald/)!
+I would love to chat anything tech, reach out to me on [LinkedIn](https://www.linkedin.com/in/emilia-szynwald/)!